Breakthrough/PySceneDetect/docs/features.md

 <h3>Features in Development for Next Version</h3>

-The following are features being developed for PySceneDetect **v0.3.3-beta** (completed features - those marked with <span class="fa fa-check"></span>&nbsp; - can be tested by [downloading the latest development version](https://github.com/Breakthrough/PySceneDetect/archive/master.zip) of the PySceneDetect source code, or cloning the [Github repo](https://github.com/Breakthrough/PySceneDetect)).
+The following are features being developed for PySceneDetect **v0.3.4** (completed features - those marked with <span class="fa fa-check"></span>&nbsp; - can be tested by [downloading the latest development version](https://github.com/Breakthrough/PySceneDetect/archive/master.zip) of the PySceneDetect source code, or cloning the [Github repo](https://github.com/Breakthrough/PySceneDetect)).

- - statistics/analysis mode to export frame-by-frame video metrics (-s)
  - multithreaded implementation of existing scene detection methods/algorithms

 <h3>Features Starting Development for Following Version</h3>

-The following are features being planned or developed after the release of v0.3.3-beta.
+The following are features being planned or developed after the release of v0.3.4:

  - adaptive or user-defined bias for fade in/out interpolation
  - additional timecode formats

 <h3>Planned Features for Future Releases</h3>

-The following are features being planned or developed for the next major release of PySceneDetect, v0.4-beta.
+The following are features being planned or developed for future releases of PySceneDetect (v0.4 and onwards):

  - export scenes in chapter/XML format
  - improve robustness of content-aware detection by combining with edge detection (similar to MATLAB-based scene change detector)